Photo Source: Copyrighted © 2023

 |Affinity Bloc:||Tibetan-Himalayan Peoples|

-There are possibly several thousand Pana living in southern Yunnan Province, China, where they are officially included under the Hani nationality.
-The Pana in Laos say they migrated from China eight generations ago, under the authority of a Chinese leader named Lateu Kouang.
-They arrived first in the Viangphouka District of Luang Namtha, before dispersing to their present locations.
+The Phana now living in Laos say they migrated from China eight generations ago, under the authority of a Chinese leader named Lateu Kouang.
+They first arrived in the Viangphoukha District of Laos before settling down in their present locations.
 In China the Phana came under the control of the Xishuangbanna Tai Lu rulers in the past, who extracted tax and tribute from them.